 In the community of Palo de Rueda in Nicaragua, FH built a new preschool–the first in the community!
 The previous school was over an hour’s distance away walking, and did not offer preschool-aged classes.
 Now, children who are 3-5 years old are able to study in their own community!

 - In 2018, 13 construction projects to improve school infrastructure were completed in 11 schools, benefiting 1,292 children.

 - FH and the communities also constructed a children’s dining room, two community preschools, two primary classrooms, two perimeter walls, and bathrooms and latrines.
 These new spaces provide a safe, clean environments for children to thrive!

 - Thanks to FH child sponsorship activities, 320 volunteer women formed a network of support.
 These empowered women teach other families to live in harmony and be free of all kinds of violence.
 These lessons have led to a significant increase in the well-being of children in the community.

-When we work together as a global community we can make an impact one person, one family, and one community at a time.
-Thank you for being a part of the work that Food for the Hungry is doing, we couldn’t do it without you!
+When we work together as a global community we can make an impact one person, family, and community at a time.
+Thank you for being a part of the work that Food for the Hungry is doing.
+We couldn’t do it without you!